-Background research and an environmental scan focusing on the experiences of teacher leaders were facilitated to help inform the development of the new Teacher Leadership AQ.
+Background research and an environmental scan focusing on the experiences of teacher leaders were facilitated to develop the new Teacher Leadership AQ.

-In 2014, staff facilitated 45 standards-based presentations to 1,076 participants, including teacher candidates, new teachers, teacher-educators and leaders, principal candidates and internationally educated teachers.
+In 2015, the College facilitated 42 standards-based sessions with 830 participants, including teacher candidates, new teachers, teacher-educators and leaders, principal candidates, AQ course developers and internationally educated teachers.